kyujin-cho/pixel-volte-patch/README.en.md

 ### Requirement

-- Pixel device with Google Tensor Chipset
+- Pixel device with Android 11 or higher
+  - Google Pixel 5a
   - Google Pixel 6
   - Google Pixel 6a
   - Google Pixel 6 Pro